Data Processing Addendum

 4.1.
 MailerSend maintains technical safeguards and other security measures to ensure the security and confidentiality of Customer Data.

 4.2.
-MailerSend’s data storage centers are in the European Union and have information storage security certificates (ISO 27001) as well as certificates of IT service management (ISO 20000) that ensure safety of Customer Data.
+MailerSend’s data storage center is in the European Union and has information storage security certificate (ISO 27001) that ensures safety of Customer Data.

 5. Encryption and Key Management